 In this section we provide our experimental results for a subset of mcnc'91 benchmark suite.
-In particular, we are interested in assessing the effectiveness of the proposed lower and upper bounds in FSM switching activity analysis and how these bounds can be used in a high-level power estimation framework.
+In particular, we assess the effectiveness of the proposed bounds in FSM switching activity analysis and show that these bounds can be used in a high-level power estimation framework.
 To this end, we target three sets of experiments:

-a) The first set of experiments shows a comparison between different theoretical bounds for average Hamming distance (Table 1).
-To do this, based on the STG of each circuit, we extract the values for the conditional and steady state probabilities for the underlying Markov chain.
-Then, we compute our values for the minimum and maximum switching activity considering a minimal length encoding (i.e., log n bits where n is the total number of states reachable).
-We give in Table 1 the values for the lower and upper bounds based on informational energy (columns 2, 3) and the tighter bounds computed as in Section 3 (columns 4, 5).
-For comparison, we also provide the simple lower bound (column 6) and the local and global lower bounds computed as in [11] (columns 7, 8).
+a) The first set of experiments shows a comparison between different theoretical bounds for the average Hamming distance (Table 1).
+To do this, based on the STG of each circuit, we extract the values for the conditional and steady state probabilities of the underlying Markov chain.
+Then, we compute our values for the minimum and maximum switching activity considering a minimal length encoding (i.e., logn bits where n is the total number of reachable states).
+We give in Table 1 the values for the lower and upper bounds based on informational energy (columns 2, 3) and the tighter bounds computed as in Section III (columns 4, 5).
+For comparison, we also provide the simple lower bound (column 6) and the local and global lower bounds computed as in [9] (columns 7, 8).

-As we can see in Table 1, our best lower bound (column 4) is larger (that is, tighter) than the simple bound (column 5) which assumes that every edge is assigned a Hamming distance of 1.
+As we can see in Table 1, our best lower bound (column 4) is larger (that is, tighter) than the simple bound (column 6) which assumes that every edge is assigned a Hamming distance of 1.
 We also note that in some cases, the lower bound based on informational energy (column 2) is also better than the simple lower bound.
-Moreover, the lower bounds computed as in [1] are in all cases lower (that is, looser) than our proposed lower bounds and also the simple lower bound.
-The reason is that the entropy factor in local and global approaches from [11] captures the dynamic information in an STG, whereas K^1 , roughly speaking, captures a worst-case "static" measure.
+Moreover, the lower bounds computed as in [9] are in all cases lower (that is, looser) than our proposed lower bounds and also the simple lower bound.
+The reason is that the entropy factor in local and global approaches from [9] captures the dynamic information in an STG, whereas K^1 , roughly speaking, captures a worst-case "static" measure.
 When the two differ a lot (structure of the static graph and the dynamic use of it), negative values are possible.
-Generally, this is when the base switching is likely to do better [23].
+Generally, this is when the simple lower bound is likely to do better [19].

-1. K has been defined in [11] as $$\sum{1 \le i,j \le n} \frac{1}{2^{d{ij}}}.$$
+1K has been defined in [9] as $$\sum{1 \le i, j \le n} (1/2^{d{i_j}})$$

-Table 1: Comparison of different theoretical bounds for the average Hamming distance
+Table 1: Different theoretical bounds for the average Hamming distance